SlimyMonz/Java-Inventory-App/README.md

 **Video version: https://www.youtube.com/watch?v=c_au44hB1Oo** \
-(Note: SWEAR WORDS AND MEAN COMMENTS!)
+(Note: SWEAR WORDS AND MEAN COMMENTS!
+Made with love for JUAN.)

 # How to use the Inventory App: